sourcefuse/backstage/plugins/access-validate-backend/README.md

 _This plugin was created through the Backstage CLI_

+This plugin is created to check permission of the logged in user for scaffoldin.
+Created route '/validateuser' for the same.

 ## Getting started

 Your plugin has been added to the example app in this repository, meaning you'll be able to access it by running `yarn